-- 7. There are no effective mechanisms for comprehensive evaluation of the needs of citizens in the settlements of the disaster zone as a result of the 1988 earthquake in Armenia.6 - 8.
 35 years after the earthquake, there has been no comprehensive solution to the problem of homelessness.
 For decades, people displaced by the earthquake have lived in temporary constructions (the so called "Tnaks"), or in inadequate housing conditions (for example, in dormitory buildings in a state of emergency), the realization of a number of their rights, including the right to an adequate standard of living, healthcare, education, employment and other rights, was not ensured.
-Existing data evidences that in Shirak region (Marz) people living in temporary shelters to date experience extreme poverty7.
-A vivid example of the case of the State's failure to implement its obligations towards the persons who became victims of the earthquake and its prolonged infringement on these persons' right to an adequate standard of living conditions is the case of "Paros" Condominium8. - 9.
-Disaggregated statistics have not been carried out in Armenia until now, which would have provided an opportunity to identify the problems of addressing the needs and rights of different groups of citizens (women, children, the elderly, persons with disabilities, etc.) left homeless as a result of the earthquake in 1988. - 10.
-The absence of statistics did not enable the State to assess the effectiveness of the activities carried out, as well as to adequately reflect the actual status of the implementation of Article 11.1 of the Covenant, in course of certain periods. - 11.
-People left homeless as a result of the earthquake are currently not reflected in official statistics. - 12.
-Up to day Armenia lacks a standalone comprehensive document setting out a national housing policy, which the CESCR considers a key element for the realization of the right to adequate housing (GC No. 4). - 13.
-In the Fourth periodic report of the State, the Committee is presented with the data on budget allocations and measures taken to solve the housing issues of people left homeless as a result of the earthquake up until 2019 (paras 172-177).
+Existing data evidences that in Shirak region (Marz) people living in temporary shelters to date experience extreme poverty6.
+A vivid example of the case of the State's failure to implement its obligations towards the persons who became victims of the earthquake and its prolonged infringement on these persons' right to an adequate standard of living and adequate housing conditions is the case of "Paros" Condominium7.

+Disaggregated statistics have not been carried out in Armenia until now, which would have provided an opportunity to identify the problems of addressing the needs and rights of different groups of citizens (women, children, the elderly, persons with disabilities, etc.) left homeless as a result of the earthquake in 1988.

+The absence of statistics did not enable the State to assess the effectiveness of the activities carried out.
+People left homeless as a result of the earthquake are currently not reflected in official statistics.

+Up to day Armenia lacks a standalone comprehensive document setting out a national housing policy, which the CESCR considers a key element for the realization of the right to adequate housing (GC No. 4).